Anxiety in Children

 Parents often say that from a very young age, they knew there was something different about their child, but did not immediately recognize it as an anxiety problem.
 Some waited for their child to “grow out of it”, never expecting their child to become even more debilitated over time.
 Other parents viewed the anxious behaviours as normal as, they, too behaved in a similar way.
 As a result, parents of anxious children and teens are often confused about what to do, as well as frustrated, and overwhelmed.

 The good news is that this website is designed to help parents and their anxious children.
-Here, you will find practical strategies and tools to help you manage your child’s anxiety, whether your child is just beginning to show symptoms, or has been diagnosed with an anxiety disorder.
-The first step is to find out more about anxiety — how it looks, how it works, and how to recognize if it is problematic.
-If your child has been diagnosed with an anxiety disorder, you may prefer to go directly to the disorder menu and click on the relevant disorder.
+You will find practical strategies and tools to help you manage your child’s anxiety, whether your child is just beginning to show symptoms, or has been diagnosed with an anxiety disorder.
+The first step is to find out more about anxiety — how it presents, how it works, and how to recognize if it is problematic.

 Parents play an essential role in helping their child or teen manage anxiety.
 When coping skills and brave behaviour is rewarded and practiced in the home, children and teens can learn to face their fears, take reasonable risks, and ultimately gain confidence.

-For even more information and tools, visit MAP for Children!
-My Anxiety Plan (MAP) is an anxiety management program designed to provide adults struggling with anxiety with practical strategies and tools to manage anxiety.
+For even more information and tools, visit MAP for Children.
+My Anxiety Plan (MAP) is a free, self-paced, online anxiety management program designed to help with anxiety.
 MAP includes 6 easy to navigate units with 45 lessons.

 Does My Child Have An Anxiety Disorder?